 I found my first job as a Recruiter on craigslist, believe it or not.
 From there, I founded my job search blog, CareerSidekick, shortly after.

-This is not something I decided on early in my career.
+This is not something I decided early in my career.
 I studied Finance at the University of Massachusetts but couldn’t find a job in Finance.
-I felt like school hadn’t really prepared me to job hunt.
+I felt like school hadn’t really prepared me for the job hunt.